bhavaniprasad1019/tic-tac-toe_game/README.md

+The file consist of a game(tic-tac-toe).
+The languages used are : JAVA SCRIPT,HTML,CSS.
-The file consist of a game(tic-tac-toe) created using Java Script,HTMl,CSS After downloading the files into your folder open the index.html file and you can play the game
+ After downloading the files into your folder open the index.html file and you can play the game